gambaman/ArcadeJoystickX4PlusSimonGame/README.md

 #  Acknowledgments

-The firmware is based on the Teensy Gamepad proyect by Josh Kropf (josh@slashdev.ca) which in turn is based on the keyboard example for the Teensy board ([http://www.pjrc.com/teensy/usb_keyboard.html](http://www.pjrc.c om/teensy/usb_keyboard.html) , Copyright (c) 2008 PJRC.COM, LLC).
+The firmware is based on the Teensy Gamepad project by Josh Kropf (josh@slashdev.ca) which in turn is based on the keyboard example for the Teensy board ([http://www.pjrc.com/teensy/usb_keyboard.html](http://www.pjrc.c om/teensy/usb_keyboard.html) , Copyright (c) 2008 PJRC.COM, LLC).